 I know it’s fashionable to be politically correct.
 But a problem is a frigging problem which for the most part, you created.
 It’s not a challenge.
 The challenge is for you to come up with solutions and that’s why I'm here to help you.

 Here's another example I'm sure you're familiar with.
 A tantrum from a child is a tantrum and you must deal with it as that.
-It’s not a “rare and delicate display of future leadership!” as I have heard it described.
+It’s not a “rare and delicate display of future leadership!” as it seems as though doting parents would like to describe it.

 So if you're guilty of "cute-naming" issues, whether in your business or your life, please stop now!